argoproj-labs/argocd-operator/docs/usage/keycloak/kubernetes.md

 ```

 If your keycloak is setup with a certificate which is not signed by one of the well known certificate authorities you can provide a custom certificate which will be used in verifying the Keycloak's TLS certificate when communicating with it.
-Add the rootCA to your Argo CD custom resource `.spec.keycloak.rootCA` field.
+Add the rootCA to your Argo CD custom resource `.spec.sso.keycloak.rootCA` field.
 The operator reconciles to this change and updates the `oidc.config` in `argocd-cm` configmap with the PEM encoded root certificate.

 !!! note
-    Argo CD server pod should be restarted after updating the `.spec.keycloak.rootCA`.
+    Argo CD server pod should be restarted after updating the `.spec.sso.keycloak.rootCA`.

 Please refer to the below example: